Nominations Committee report

 - John McCartney

-Directors' attendance at Nominations Committee meetings during FY19 and subsequently to the date of this report (all meetings were scheduled) is as follows:
+The Nominations Committee's meetings during FY20 and subsequently to the date of this report (all meetings were scheduled), together with the attendance of the committee members, are as follows:

-The Chief Executive Officer and Chief Financial Officer may be invited to attend the committee's meetings, but neither may take any part in decisions regarding their own succession.
+The CEO and CFO may be invited to attend the committee's meetings, but neither may take any part in decisions regarding their own succession.
 The committee is satisfied that it has met its responsibilities for the year with respect to its terms of reference.

 The committee is responsible for making recommendations to the Board regarding the appointment of new executive and non-executive directors and makes recommendations on the composition of the Board generally.
 The committee ensures that director appointments are formal and transparent and oversees succession planning for the Board and senior management.